Overrideveloper/react-webpack-boilerplate-ts/README.md

 },
 ```

-* Next we'll replace the module rule for parsing and loading .js and .jsx files to one that includes ts and .tsx files.
+* Finally we'll replace the module rule for parsing and loading .js and .jsx files to one that includes ts and .tsx files.

 ```JavaScript
 {